Euclid preparation. XXXIV. The effect of linear redshift-space distortions in photometric galaxy clustering and its cross-correlation with cosmic shear: Results

 where $\{\theta_\alpha\}$ are the elements of the parameter vector $\vec \theta$ (see \Cref{sec:method}).

-The Fisher forecasts, whose computation is usually faster than any Bayesian sampler, have been used in order to investigate the likelihood curvature of the parameter hyperspace near its peak.
-In cases where the posterior is very well described by a Gaussian, the Fisher forecasts are particularly accurate, and the smaller the uncertainties on the parameters are, the closer we are to the peak of the posterior where the Gaussian approximation holds.
-This applies to forthcoming LSS experiments like \Euclid, which will provide us with an unprecedented large number of sources that will minimise the resulting errors.
+In general, the Fisher forecasts, whose computation is usually faster than any Bayesian sampler, {are} used in order to investigate the likelihood curvature of the parameter hyperspace near its peak. {When} the posterior is very well described by a Gaussian, the Fisher forecasts are particularly accurate, {and the smaller the uncertainties, the closer the peak of the posterior where the Gaussian approximation holds.} This applies to forthcoming LSS experiments {such as} \Euclid, which will provide us with an {unprecedentedly} large number of sources that will minimise the resulting errors.
 As expected, the precision will increase even further when we consider all the available signal.
-Therefore, we perform a Fisher forecast on the combination of GC, WL, and XC, which we altogether label 3$\times$2pt.
-We showcase this by considering a $w_0w_a$CDM cosmological model and an optimistic scale cut, in order to investigate the potential Gaussianity of the posterior in an extended cosmology model with two extra parameters, $\{w_0,w_a\}$.
-In \Cref{eq:fisher} we calculate the theory vector $\vec t$ for the fiducial cosmology model and the covariance matrix $\tens C$ following \Cref{sec:method}.
-We also include linear RSD as described in \Cref{sec:Limber_RSDs}.
-With the same assumptions, we repeat the analysis with an MCMC approach, exploring the posterior and then finding the minimum $\chi^2$ over the parameter space $\vec\theta$.
+Therefore, we {performed} a Fisher forecast on the combination of GC, WL, and XC, which we {labelled} 3$\times$2pt.
+We {show} this by considering a $w_0w_a$CDM cosmological model and an optimistic scale cut, in order to investigate the potential Gaussianity of the posterior in an extended cosmology model with two {additional} parameters, $\{w_0,w_a\}$.
+In \Cref{eq:fisher} we {calculated} the theory vector $\vec t$ for the fiducial cosmology model and the covariance matrix $\tens C$ following \Cref{sec:method}.
+We also {included} linear RSD as described in \Cref{sec:Limber_RSDs}.
+With the same assumptions, we {repeated} the analysis with an MCMC approach, exploring the posterior and then finding the minimum $\chi^2$ over the parameter space $\vec\theta$.